utah-cs3550-fa25/assignments/hw3.md

 - If the recipe was ever featured, the text "Featured on MY", where MY is the recipe's featured data in `F Y` format.
 - The recipe's tags; it should say "Tags: #A #B #C" where A, B, C, and so on are all tags.
-Generate the list of tags with a `{% for %}` loop, just like in `cards.html`, and link and title each tag correctly.
+Follow Phase 3's description of generating tags.

 Make sure the tags are sorted in alphabetical order.
 The easiest way to do this is to add a `sorted_tags` method to the `Recipe` class that